jesseyuen/portfolio-2021/src/projects/building-a-design-community.md

 title: Growing a design community (wip)
 blurb: What does a design community mean to me?
 A case study about doing my bit to nurture a national community of interaction designers.
+socialImage: ""
 roles:
   - itemText: Community design
   - itemText: Interaction design
   - itemText: Leadership
 employer: Department for Education
 year: 2020 to 2021
+leadImage: /images/screenshot-2021-09-12-at-18.51.40.png
+leadImageCaption: Placeholder image.
 outroHeading: Outcome
 outro: Content here.
 ---
 I'm driving by a sense of collectiveness.
 I like the feeling of being part of something.
 I was one of the original permanent designers at the DfE.
 A community of designers was missing and I wanted to do something about it.

+What does community mean to me?
+Time for reflection, what do I want in a community?

 ### Starting small